jithin-renji/ClaireUTILS/README.md

 Run `make` to build all programs.
 To build a specific program, run `make <program>` .
 For example, to build 'ls', one would run `make ls`.
 Run `make help` to see the list of all available targets.

+### Note
+ClaireUTILS is still in its early stages of development.
+It is prone to unnoticed bugs and such.

+### License
+ClaireUTILS is licenced under the GNU GPLv3.
+See "COPYING" for more information.